BLUE HORIZON 1261

 "I am free all day today, but I will need directions to your office."

 "My office is located on board my ship, Mr. Durant.
 We are currently stationed at pad number 39A near the Freight Terminal of the Alucara Spaceport.
-I am expecting painters for the outer hull today, so I am likely to be here all day.
+I am expecting painters for the outer hull later today, so I am likely to be here all day.
 Feel free to drop by at your convenience."

 "Thank you.
 I will see you in about an hour."